t-ramrattan/articles/README.md

 > To connect to the cluster/database that was setup for this project contact me.
 I will provide the required credentials and values needed.

-> To connect to your own cluster/database insert the in backedend/resources/articles.json into a collection within a database and supply the required vm args values when starting up the backend.
+> To connect to your own cluster/database insert the json objects from backedend/resources/articles.json into a collection within a database and supply the required vm args values when starting up the backend.

 ** Note
 The Application was built and tested with the following technologies and versions.